 Should we be going any younger?
 In vivo Wifi?

 Of course, the exact ages are not important - the point here is to set a goal, and it shouldn't rely on age limits.
-I've only included ages for illustative purposes - your exact exeriences will differ from mine, and the exact ages that kids can start playing with computers/the Web depends on such factors as locale and priviledge.
+I've only included ages for illustrative purposes - your exact experiences will differ from mine, and the exact ages that kids can start playing with computers/the Web depends on such factors as locale and privilege.

 This is the start of another big conversation on web education - I'm only scratching the surface here.
 I'm hoping that the Open Web Education Alliance project will help greatly in terms of getting education opportunities out to students below higher education level, but I think slightly different issues will need to be solved for this target group.